How to get Google Analytics data into Freshsales CRM

 1. Add hidden fields to your forms

-To get started integrating Google Analytics data into Freshsales CRM, the first thing you need to do is add Hidden Fields to your lead capture forms.
-Just like the name suggests, Hidden Fields are fields that are technically on your lead capture forms but don't actually show to visitors.
+To get started integrating Google Analytics data into Freshsales CRM, the first thing you need to do is add hidden fields to your lead capture forms.
+Just like the name suggests, hidden fields are fields that are technically on your lead capture forms but don't actually appear to visitors.

-Most tools for building web forms have an option for adding hidden fields, so this part should be pretty easy.
-Alternatively, if you're utilizing a custom HTML form on your site, you can just add input type="hidden" to the form fields you want to hide.
+Most tools for building web forms (like Typeform, Jotform, Gravity Forms, etc) have an option for adding hidden fields, so this part should be pretty easy.

 The hidden fields you want to include are: